johniselin/Liquor-Taxation-and-Alcohol-Related-Driving-Fatalities/README.md

 simply have to change the locals listed at the top.

-##### "Analysis_Share.xlsx" and "Analysis_Driver.xlsx"
+##### "Analysis_*depvar_donorpool*.xlsx"

 These excel files are set up to recieve output directly from "synth_model.dta" and "synth_postestimation.dta".
-The files are configured for the two dependent variables, and two versions of each should be created per run: "Analysis_share_narrow.xlsx", "Analysis_share_controls.xlsx", "Analysis_drivers_narrow.xlsx", and "Analysis_drivers_control.xlsx".
+There are 8 files, one each for the combination of tax increase year (1999 and 2009)(Note that we use the first full year of the tax increase as the first year of the effect, so the labeling follows 2000 and 2010), the dependent variable (share or driver) and the size of the donor pool (narrow or controls).
 Each is set up to produce figures for the following: All-lags sythetic control model, selected lags and predictor variable synthetic control model, placebo test with all-lags model, placebo test with selected lags and predictor model, alternative lag test, alternative pre-treatment period test, and leave-one-out test.
 Some notes: there are some labels and cells that need to be adjusted model to model (sorting correclty and expanding selections for figures as the number of donor state's change, for example.
 Moving from 2000 to 2009 means adjusting the language slightly, and most importantly, changing the area selected for calculating the RMSE of the pre-treatment period for the placebo tests.